 It’s not easy to tell a brand’s story well.
 Any time you’ve ever looked at a company’s website, brochure, or advertisement and wondered what they were actually selling or why you should buy it, you’ve experienced firsthand how difficult it can be to do a good job of brand messaging.
-In an era when we’re bombarded with all kinds of information across many different platforms, it’s important for companies in every industry to develop a solid brand messaging framework and implement it effectively throughout their marketing and sales.
+In an era when we’re bombarded with all kinds of information across many different platforms, it’s important for companies in every industry to develop a solid brand strategy and brand messaging framework and implement it effectively throughout their marketing and sales.
 Doing so ensures that consistent messages, featuring similar keywords, taglines and value statements, will be delivered to key audiences.

 In this article, we explain how to use brand pillars as part of a strong framework — and a better brand architecture.

 A brand messaging framework clearly and concisely explains a brand’s products and services and how they stand out or are differentiated from others in the marketplace.
 Brand messaging should answer the fundamental questions, “Why do we exist?” and “Why should someone purchase our product or use our service?”

 Brand messaging typically includes the following elements:

 - Mission and Vision — A simple statement summarizing your company’s purpose and future goals primarily for internal use to motivate and focus employees.
 The remaining brand messaging elements should be in harmony with and support your company’s mission and vision.

 - Target Audience — Specific group(s) of consumers who most likely to want your product or service.
 For each audience, you need to define what they should know, feel and do after interacting with your brand.

 - Value Proposition — Quick, high-level summary of why your customer should buy from you.

 - Brand Pillars — Three fundamental values or “pillars” that support your value proposition and help your company stand out among competitors.

 - Features — What your product or service does, including unique selling points.